jhu-data-services/data-bytes-intro-to-APIs-R/README.md

 ## Pre-Class Instructions
-There are no pre-class instructions for this 1-hour workshop.
 If you are interested in following along the demonstration portion, we recommend cloning and/or downloading a copy of this repository to your own computer.

 ### R and RStudio Installation and/or Updates
 This workshop's demonstration uses R and RStudio.
 To follow along, make sure you have access to R and RStudio by either downloading R and RStudio, or setting up a free account at [RStudio Cloud](https://rstudio.cloud/).

+### Request a US Census Bureau API Key
+To follow along during the workshop, you'll need an API key.
+From the [US Census Bureau's Developer site](https://www.census.gov/data/developers/data-sets.html), submit your [API key request](https://api.census.gov/data/key_signup.html).

 - Download links:
 	- R - https://cran.r-project.org/